3D Print Request

 Example: Jaime Cool Grey.stl

 If you're submitting multiple files, please number your files.

 Example: 01 Jaime Cool Grey, 02 Jaime Cool Grey, etc.

-- Pick up and pay for your item at the Adult Reference Desk
+- Cost: 10¢ per gram, cash only.
+Pick up and pay for your item at the Adult Reference Desk.

-- Prints will be processed in the order that they're received
+- Prints are processed in the order they're received.

 - Staff will contact you within one week to confirm your file submission, your estimated print cost, and estimated print time.